Fish, wildlife & habitat coalition of british columbia

 OBJECTIVES

-WHY FISH, WILDLIFE & HABITAT COALITION?
+Goals of the FISH, WILDLIFE & HABITAT COALITION

-• 1,800 species in decline in province
+• 1,800 species are in decline in the province

 • Growing lack of trust in government processes among stakeholders.